Automatic identification system: Basic overview

 AIS transceivers automatically broadcast information, such as their position, speed, and navigational status, at regular intervals via a VHF transmitter built into the transceiver.
 The information originates from the ship's navigational sensors, typically its global navigation satellite system (GNSS) receiver and gyrocompass.
 Other information, such as the vessel name and VHF call sign, is programmed when installing the equipment and is also transmitted regularly.
 The signals are received by AIS transceivers fitted on other ships or on land based systems, such as VTS systems.
 The received information can be displayed on a screen or chart plotter, showing the other vessels' positions in much the same manner as a radar display.
-Data is transmitted via a tracking system which makes use of a self-organized time-division multiple access (SOTDMA) datalink designed by Swedish inventor Håkan Lans.
+Data is transmitted via a tracking system which makes use of a self-organized time-division multiple access (SOTDMA or STDMA) datalink designed by Swedish inventor Håkan Lans.

 The AIS standard comprises several substandards called "types" that specify individual product types.
 The specification for each product type provides a detailed technical specification which ensures the overall integrity of the global AIS system within which all the product types must operate.
 The major product types described in the AIS system standards are: